yvonlcy/wanderlust-api/README.md

-> **⚠️ This project is currently a work in progress and serves as a template/backup.
-Core features and documentation are not yet complete.**

 # Wanderlust Travel API

-A modern, secure, and fully documented RESTful API for the Wanderlust Travel Agency, built with Node.js, TypeScript, Koa, and MongoDB.
-This API serves as the backend for a React Single Page Application (SPA), enabling hotel and flight management, user authentication, and seamless integration with external travel data providers.
+A modern, secure RESTful API for Wanderlust Travel Agency, built with Node.js, TypeScript, Koa, and MongoDB.

 ---